Roya1jr/dotfiles/README.md

 ## Prerequisites & Disclaimer
 - Install script only works on **Fedora/Centos**
 - Install Dev tools and some extras packages (change in [**pkgs_a.list**](https://github.com/Roya1jr/dotfiles/blob/main/pkgs_a.lst))
-- Install fish shell and omf with default config
+- Install fish shell with default config
 - Installs vim and provides a default setup for a coding enviroment